-If you’re in the market for burial insurance, or simply need to know how to apply for burial insurance, you have come to the right place.
+If you’re in the market for burial insurance or simply need to know how to apply for burial insurance, you have come to the right place.
 We will walk you through the life insurance application process to help you understand how to buy burial insurance and the easiest way to get fast approval on your policy.

 The life insurance application process can differ depending on the company, the agent processing the application, the underwriting, and the details of your medical history.
 In general, the application process is going to be the same as the application process for any type of life or health insurance.

-You will need to supply basic details about yourself such as your name, birthday, age, gender, and address.
+You will need to supply basic details about yourself, such as your name, birthday, age, gender, and address.
 You may also be asked about your medical history and history of a family disease or any incidents where you have been hospitalized or prescribed medications.

 Some questions can be detailed, so it’s important to answer honestly to ensure you are getting the best policy suited to your needs.

-Step 6 – Phone history interview
+- STEP 6 – Phone Interview

-Step 8 – Review & Accept policy
+- STEP 8 – Review & Accept Policy

-Step 9 – Policy Issue
+- STEP 9 – Policy Issue

 Even if you have an existing life insurance policy, you may not want your estate to be depleted by your final burial expenses.
 Having a burial insurance policy is one way to ensure that your whole estate will be available to your family.

-A burial insurance policy will provide the necessary funds to ensure your loved ones do not have to use any out-of-pocket money to pay off your funeral expenses.
+A burial insurance policy will provide the necessary funds to ensure that your loved ones do not have to use out-of-pocket money to pay off your funeral expenses.
 This insurance policy pays cash directly to your named beneficiary to pay for your funeral services and other final expenses.